-Likewise, if you are having a photo shoot somewhere other than your home or wherever you are getting ready for the wedding, build in lots of time to get to the venue.
-You don’t want to be like the brides who had a photo shoot in the far south west end of town and the ceremony in the far north east, and arrived a good 45 minutes after the ceremony was due to begin.
+Likewise, if you’re having a photo shoot somewhere other than your home or wherever you are getting ready for the wedding, build in lots of time to get to the venue.
+You don’t want to be like the brides who had a photo shoot in the far south-west end of town and the ceremony in the far north-east, and arrived a good 45 minutes after the ceremony was due to begin.
 Neither the brides nor the guests, nor the musicians, were in the best of moods when things finally got underway.
 Ideally, schedule your photo shoots at wherever you are getting ready for the wedding and then also at the venue itself.
 That way, at least you are on the premises!

 Baby at the Wedding